nishant712wonder/invisible/README.md

-#this code works in every python interpreter.
+#This code works in every python interpreter.
+Just install the required libraries.